-Tip/Tllt correction.
-Pupil-tracking is currently not offered for this mode.
+Pupil-tracking is not offered for LGS observations.

-12.1.4 SINFONI_isf_acq_noAO
+12.1.4 SINFONI_ifs_acq_noAO

 The open loop (noAO) acquisition template will preset the telescope to the target (or reference star for blind offset acquisitions), setup the instrument to the selected wavelength range and the wide 250mas SPAXEL scale.
 After the deformable mirror is flattened with the calibration fiber the interactive target centering is started.
 First, the target is centered on the 250mas scale and then on the user selected SPAXEL scale.
 Optionally, a sky frame can be taken in an offset field.
 The template also provides "blind offsets" capability by offsetting from the reference star to the scientific target.